Samadsust71/dream-11-assignment-7/README.md

 - Integrate user login functionality for more personalization.
 - Add more dynamic stats and information about players.

-## License

-This project is licensed under the Dream11 by Samad Reza License.

 ## Live Link